emerald-dao/emerald-academy-v2/src/lib/content/courses/learn-cadence-beginner-1.0/en/chapter1/lesson1.md

 Then, go to your terminal and:
 1. in one terminal, run `flow emulator start -v`.
 This runs a local version of the Flow blockchain on our computer, otherwise known as an "emulator".
-2. in a separate terminal, run `flow project deploy`.
+2. in a separate terminal (making sure you navigate to your project directory again), run `flow project deploy`.
 This will deploy your contract to the emulator, specifically to the "emulator-account" that is automatically created for you and has address `0xf8d6e0586b0a20c7`.

 ## Reading our Greeting